Make sure your system satisfies the required software and configuration settings that are specified in this section.

 OpenSLP stores the registration information in cache.
 You can configure the SLP Directory Agents to preserve a copy of the database when the SLP daemon (slpd) is stopped or restarted.
 This allows SLP to know about registrations immediately when it starts.

-iManager for Linux is required for managing eDirectory users, Samba services, Universal Password, Linux User Management, Storage Services (NSS), and Cluster Services for Linux.
+Novell iManager 2.7.7 for Linux is required for managing eDirectory users, Samba services, Universal Password, Linux User Management, Novell Storage Services, and Novell Cluster Services for Linux.
 It is not necessary to install iManager on every server, but it must be installed somewhere on the network.
-For information about installing and using iManager, see the NetIQ iManager Installation Guide.
+For information about installing and using Novell iManager, see the NetIQ iManager Installation Guide.

-For information about using OES Remote Manager for Linux, see the OES 2018 SP1: OES Remote Manager Administration Guide.
-For information about management options for NCP Server, see Section 7.1.4, Quick Reference for the NCP Server Plug-In for OES Remote Manager for Linux.
+For information about using Novell Remote Manager for Linux, see the OES 2015 SP1: Novell Remote Manager Administration Guide.
+For information about management options for NCP Server, see Section 7.1.4, Quick Reference for the NCP Server Plug-In for Novell Remote Manager for Linux.

 SUSE Linux Enterprise Server (SLES) 11 uses the open source CIMOM (or CIM server) from the SBLIM project called Small Footprint CIM Broker (SFCB).
-OES 2018 or later and SLES 12 SP2 or later provide SFCB as the default CIMOM and SFCC for CIM client functionality.
+OES 2015 SP1 and SLES 11 provide SFCB as the default CIMOM and SFCC for CIM client functionality.

 OpenWBEM, which was used as the CIMOM in OES 2, has been replaced by SFCB as the CIMOM.